-While the Springfield City Council passed its foreclosure ordinances in 2011, the city did not begin enforcing the bond ordinance until October 2013 (and the foreclosure mediation ordinance is still not implemented).
+While the Springfield City Council passed its foreclosure ordinances in 2011, the city did not begin enforcing the bond ordinance until October 2013 (and the foreclosure mediation ordinance was not implemented).
 The similar bond ordinances in Lynn and Lawrence were implemented sooner.

 In Lynn, officials began enforcing the mediation rules by signing a contract with a dispute resolution firm to handle mediations and some small banks are engaging in mediations.
 Lawrence has not implemented mediation.

 In November 2013, the U.S. Court of Appeals heard a lawsuit filed by six banks contesting Springfield's foreclosure ordiances, which focused mainly on the bond requirement.
 (The banks appealed the decision of a U.S. District Court in Springfield that upheld the 2011 ordinances.)
 Of the $10,000 bond required by the ordinance, the city planned to keep an administrative fee from each bond estimated at about $500 to $1,000.
 The banks argued that this constitues a tax, which makes the bond requirement illegal since the city would need the approval of the state legislature for a new tax.

 The U.S. Court of Appeals, while keeping jurisdiction, decided on November 22, 2013, that the Massachusetts Supreme Judicial Court (the highest court in Massachusetts) should review the matter.
-The U.S. Court of Appeals ordered Springfield to hold off on implementing the anti-foreclosure ordinances while the matter is pending.
+The U.S. Court of Appeals ordered Springfield to hold off on implementing the anti-foreclosure ordinances while the matter was pending.